rooftop-media/ktty-tutorial/js/version1.0/tutorial.md

 For now, we’ll be able to move the cursor anywhere on the page.

-*Later, we'll need to modify the keys so the behaviour is linked to the buffer.
+*Later, we'll need to modify the keys so the behaviour is linked to the buffer.*
-For now, we’ll be able to move the cursor anywhere on the page.*
 <br/><br/><br/><br/>